 The Toledo Library collection includes a similar view from the west (70K JPEG) and a 1925 photo by Edward F. Wilusz showing the rear of the building (100K JPEG).

-There are some famous photographs of World War II jeeps taken in front of the administration building in its prime, such as these two which demonstrated how light and how sexy the Willys jeep was.
+There are also some famous photographs of World War II jeeps taken in front of the building in its prime, such as these two which demonstrated how light and how sexy the Willys jeep was.
 The banner above the main entrance says, "Our Job is Our Firing Line."
 The young women were Willys-Overland secretaries recruited from the offices just inside, and in the background you can see some fellow employees looking out the window.

 Jim Burand sent these two beautiful prints which had belonged to his mother, who passed away in 2011.
 Her name at the time was Margaret McTigue, and she was the secretary sitting in the back seat in this shot.